freeCodeCampGuam/GameDevBootcamp/tips_n_tricks/week3/map-collisions.md

 How do we do that though?
 Our character's x and y coordinates represent pixels, but `mget` takes x and y map cell coordinates!

-The Player's x and y coordinates on the screen can be anywhere on the screen, that's 128x128, but the map's x and y cell coordinates count the sprites, not the pixels.
-If we cut the screen into chunks of 8 pixels each, each one of those 8x8 chunks is a sprite and is one cell coordinate.
-In order to *divide* something into chunks... we **divide** it!
-So 128px / 8px per sprite == **16 sprites**.
-Our screen can only hold 16x16 sprites.
+We'll need to scale our pixel coordinates of the 128x128 screen to map cell coordinates.
+Map cells are 8 times bigger than a pixel since each cell is an 8x8 sprite.
+That means that if we *divide* the screen into sprites of 8x8, we get 128/8 == **16** sprites total that can fit on the screen.
+If the screen was 8x8 pixels wide instead, we'd be able to fit 8/8 == **1** sprite in that screen.

 We can use that same calculation to figure out which map cell our character is on.
-Let's say our character is at (18, 64), if we divide those by 8, we get (18/8, 64/8) == (**2.25**, **8**). `mget` knows that when we say 2.25, we mean 2, so we don't need to worry about giving it decimals.
+Let's say our character is at (10, 64), if we divide those by 8, we get (10/8, 64/8) == (**1.25**, **8**). `mget` knows that when we say 1.25, we mean 1, so we don't need to worry about giving it decimals.
 How convenient!
-That means (18, 64) is at cell (2, 8).
+That means (10, 64) is at cell (1, 8).
 Now we just plug that into `mget` and `fget` and we can now tell if a character is on a solid sprite!

 But we have a slight problem..